 Although the anime goes by ‘Kaiji: The Ultimate Survivor’ in English, this is just an adapted translation.
 The rough translation is actually ‘Kaiji, Against All Rules,’ which perfectly depicts the overall tone of the TV show.

 The Relatability of Kaiji

-Nobuyuki Fukumoto, the creator of Kaiji, didn’t hide his fascination for gambling games.
+Nobuyuki Fukumoto, the creator of anime about Kaiji the ultimate gambler, didn’t hide his fascination for gambling games.
 All the famous games in Japan get a bit of spotlight in the show.
 If you decide to watch it, you will witness the characters gambling in Mahjong and even Pachinko.

 But this is not what helped people relate to this anime so easily — it’s the general storyline and the psychology behind it.
 Considering how everything is happening in the 90s, the anime perfectly depicts the overall state of young people desperate for jobs.
 Most of the characters in the show are either unemployed or are working low-wage jobs (glass cleaning, stacking groceries, etc.).
 As a young person, Kaiji is even angry at rich people who have it easy, so he vandalizes expensive cars as a sign of his frustration.

 Additionally, what makes this anime so good is how it included the Yakuza into the story.
 When faced with the loan he now needs to pay off, Kaiji must enter the dark, underground world of illegal gambling.
 And in this world, so deeply hidden from the eyes of the public, everything goes.
 Although it has a funny side to it, the anime also describes all the dangers of gambling.
 The message is that it is not something that you should take light-heartedly.